-ISSUE 1: Criminal Provisions

-Policy Goal 1.1 The child sex trafficking law is expressly applicable to buyers of commercial sex with any minor under 18.

-Alaska Stat. § 11.66.110(a)(2) (Sex trafficking in the first degree) specifically excludes buyers from criminal liability, stating, "A person commits the crime of sex trafficking in the first degree if the person . . . as other than a patron of a prostitute, induces or causes another person who is under 20 years of age to engage in prostitution . . . . "

-- 1.1.1 Recommendation: Amend Alaska Stat. § 11.66.110(a)(2) (Sex trafficking in the first degree) to make the statute applicable to the actions of buyers who "patronize" a minor for commercial sex. - Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+ISSUE 1: Criminal Provisions - Policy Goal 1.1 The child sex trafficking law is expressly applicable to buyers of commercial sex with any minor under 18. - O NOT MET Alaska Stat. § 11.66.110(a)(2) (Sex trafficking in the first degree) specifically excludes buyers from criminal liability, stating, "A person commits the crime of sex trafficking in the first degree if the person . . . as other than a patron of a prostitute, induces or causes another person who is under 20 years of age to engage in prostitution " 1.1.1 Recommendation: Amend Alaska Stat. § 11.66.110(a)(2) (Sex trafficking in the first degree) to make the statute applicable to the actions of buyers who "patronize" a minor for commercial sex.
+(See Issue Brief 1.1.)
+1 Evaluations of state laws are based on legislation enacted as of July 1, 2023.

-Alaska law criminalizes soliciting commercial sex with minors under 18 but requires the defendant to be over 18 years of age and at least three years older than the minor.
-Specifically, Alaska Stat. § 11.66.100 (Prostitution) states,

-- (a) A person commits the crime of prostitution if the person - . . . . - (2) offers a fee in return for sexual conduct.
+Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws2 specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+FULLY MET Alaska law criminalizes soliciting commercial sex with minors under 18.
+Specifically, Alaska Stat. § 11.66.100 (Prostitution) states, - (a) A person commits the crime of prostitution if the person - . . . - (2) offers a fee in return for sexual conduct.